anastop/mdtopdf/README.md

-# pandoc-latex
+# mdtopdf

+Converting markdown to pdf via pandoc.

-The official pandoc/latex Dockerfile extended with custom fonts
+Based on the official pandoc/latex Dockerfile, extended with custom fonts.

 To build the docker image:
 ```